No, eBay: it isn’t “free to sell”

 Let me explain why.

 Suppose I put an item up for auction, and it sells for £10.
 Under eBay’s earlier fee structure, eBay would have taken about 10% in fees on this final value: £1.
+I would have made £9 on the sale.

-With the new, so-called ‘buyer protection’ fee arrangement, the buyer pays fees of 4% of the final bid, plus 75p.
-But this fee is concealed from the buyer when bidding on an item: if the item previously sold for £10 then, all other things being equal, it will still sell for £10, because that’s the price that the bidding user will see.
+But this eBay fee is concealed from the buyer when bidding on an item: if the item previously sold for £10 then, all other things being equal, it will still sell for £10, because that’s the price that the bidding user will see, the price a buyer is willing to pay.
 But the seller will get only £8.85, because the price paid by the winning bidder included eBay’s fees which amount, in this particular case, to £1.15.

-So, as the seller, I’m effectively paying eBay about the same amount under the new fee structure as I did under the old one.
+So, as the seller, I’m paying eBay about the same amount under the new fee structure as I did under the old (pre-2024) one.
 The exact amount I pay will depend on the value of the item, as the new fee structure includes a fixed element of 75p, while the old one did not.
 This fixed fee element will have a greater impact on low-value items.

 Fixed-price sales will also incur a loss to the seller, not the buyer, but here it’s even less transparent.